vimeo/psalm/docs/running_psalm/issues.md

 ### AbstractMethodCall

-Emitted when an attempt is made to call an abstract method
+Emitted when an attempt is made to call an abstract static method directly

 ```php
 abstract class Base {